Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Most solar attic fans can accept a thermostat, and some come with a thermostat attached.
 What’s most important, however, is the setting option on the thermostat (or humidistat, if applicable).
 Many thermostats allow a user to manually override the fan’s settings, while others dictate the fan turns on at a set temperature or humidity level.

 If you want to be able to turn the fan off and on at your discretion, you may want to consider alternative wiring rather than what the fan you purchase comes with.
 Or, you can look for a fan with more customization options when it comes to the thermostat parameters.

 - Color and Style

-Height is another factor which influences the overall style of a solar fan.
+Height is another factor that influences the overall style of a solar attic fan.
 A boxy or too-tall unit may be an eyesore to either you or your neighbors, so it’s important to look at overall measurements and not simply the fan measurements.

 - Local Weather and Climate